kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. Pectoralis minor
 	E. Deltoid

-#### Answer: E. Deltoid - ?
+#### Answer: E. Deltoid - *FALSE* = B. Supraspinatus - TRUE
+- The rotator cuff holds the head of the humerus in the glenoid cavity of the scapula; supraspinatus is part of the rotator cuff.
+The four muscles that comprise the rotator cuff all insert on the greater or lesser tubercle of the humerus.
+Supraspinatus inserts into the upper facet of the greater tubercle of the humerus and the capsule of the shoulder joint.
+Infraspinatus inserts into the middle facet of the greater tubercle of the humerus and the capsule of the shoulder joint.
+Teres minor inserts into the lower facet of the greater tubercle of the humerus and the capsule of the shoulder joint.
+Subscapularis inserts onto the lesser tubercle of the humerus.
+The other four muscles listed are not parts of the rotator cuff.

 ### Q1.120
-After a road traffic accident the injured driver is noticed to have injury to an infraclavicular branch of the brachial plexus.
+After a road traffic accident the injured driver is noticed to have injury to an _infraclavicular branch of the brachial plexus_.
 The nerve most likely to be involved is:

 	A. The upper subscapular nerve
 	B. The suprascapular nerve